vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 KN 184, VR 175.
 Gauritapovrata-for women only; on Mārg. amāvāsyā; Mahādeva

-to be worshipped at midday in a Siva temple and Pārvati also; for 16 years; then udyāpana on Mārg. pūrṇimā;
+to be worshipped at midday in a Śiva temple and Pārvati also; for 16 years; then udyāpana on Mārg. pūrṇimā;

 Vratārka (folios 344a-346a): also called Mahāvrata.
 Gauri-trtīyā-vrata--on 3rd of Cai. śu, Bh. śu. or M. su. ; worship

-of Gauri and Siva; her eight names are Pārvati, Lalitā, Gauri, Gāyatri, Saṅkarl, Sivā, Umā, Sati.
+of Gauri and Śiva; her eight names are Pārvati, Lalitā, Gauri, Gāyatri, Saṅkarl, Sivā, Umā, Sati.
 SM 36, PC 85;

 observed in Deccan but not in North India.
 Gaurīvitāha--on 3rd, 4th or 5th of Cai; images of Gauri and

-Siva to be made of gold, silver or sapphire for the rich or of sandal-wood, arka plant or aśoka or madhūka and marriage
+Śiva to be made of gold, silver or sapphire for the rich or of sandal-wood, arka plant or aśoka or madhūka and marriage

 of them to be performed ; KR 108-110 (from Deyi-purāṇa ).
 Gaurīvrata-1) for four months from Āṣ., one should not par